 “Hannah gives solid, actionable advice — which is hard to find,” says Danielle Kunkle Roberts, Co-Founder of Boomer Benefits.
 “She’s also a great curator.
 Every Sunday, she publishes a blog that lists the best new career articles of the previous week.”

-Donna Svei, an Executive Search Consultant who writes this blog says she that writes her posts to answer clients’ questions and gives them counsel to accelerate their job searches.
+Donna Svei, an Executive Search Consultant who writes this blog for women in careers, says she writes her posts to answer clients’ questions.
+As well as give them counsel to accelerate their job searches.
 She often sends them certain posts directly, instead of coaching (and charging them for it).

 Svei shares feedback from a reader about her own Blog.